alainamstutz/JAKi-IPDMA/barisolidact.md

 <sup></sup> Standard errors: MLE</td></tr></tfoot>
 </table>
 Discussion points
-1) respiratory support at baseline (ordinal scale 1-3 vs 4-5 OR leave it as it is)?
+1) adjustment respiratory support (as binary ordinal scale 1-3 vs 4-5 OR leave it as it is)?
+Bari-Solidact only included clinstatus 4 and 5.

 # (ii) Mortality at day 60